Hello. I’m a copywriter.

 Video/Digital:

-I write those.
+I write these.

 Super Bowl Spot: